Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Spacecraft Simulation and Discussion

 In this section, we apply the previously presented RCBFs and hysteresis-switching strategy to satellite dynamics and demonstrate these approaches in simulation.
 The satellite state is $x = \transpose$, with dynamics

-for $r, v \in\reals^3$ (see Fig.~\ref{fig:intro_fig}) and gravitational force $f_\mu:\mathcal{D}\times\reals^3\rightarrow\reals^3$.
+for {position and velocity} $r, v \in\reals^3$ and gravitational force $f_\mu:\mathcal{D}\times\reals^3\rightarrow\reals^3$.
 For compactness, we assume $w_x$ only acts on the $\dot{r}$ equation (any effects on $\dot{v}$ can be grouped with $w_u$).
 In this system, the matched disturbance $w_u$ could represent unmodelled forces like higher-order gravity effects or solar radiation pressure, while the unmatched disturbance could represent filtered sensor updates.
 Suppose the satellite mass $m$ is approximately constant and the satellite contains 6 orthogonal thrusters (or fewer thrusters capable of changing orientation sufficiently fast) capable of outputting a continuously variable thrust in $[0, u_\textrm{max}m]$ for some $u_\textrm{max}>0$.
 Then the control set is $\mathcal U = \{u\in\reals^3 \mid ||u||_\infty \leq u_\textrm{max} \}$ and represents the satellite allowable acceleration.

-The following examples will compute trajectories entirely online (i.e. no advance path-planning), so the challenge is how to ensure the spacecraft is always capable of decelerating before it impacts an obstacle.
-We assume no global velocity bound, so the spacecraft could be moving quickly and will operate in the vicinity of bodies with strong gravitational forces that act to pull the spacecraft towards unsafe states.
-We will apply each of the theorems in Section~\ref{sec:new_cbfs} to show how these are useful in practice, and will use the switching approach in Section~\ref{sec:switching}.

-This section is divided into two missions.
-Both missions center around an asteroid, where the spacecraft must complete some guidance task while avoiding the asteroid\footnote{All simulation code may be found at \url{https://github.com/jbreeden-um/phd-code/}}.
-In each case, the safe set $\mathcal{S}$ will be the set of states with positions $r$ sufficiently far from the asteroid and arbitrary velocities $v$, while the inner safe set $\mathcal{S}_H$ will be a subset of $\mathcal{S}$ with added restrictions on $v$.
-Mission A involves a flyby past the asteroid Ceres and tests every theorem in Section~\ref{sec:new_cbfs}.
-Mission B involves flying in close proximity to the irregularly-shaped asteroid Eros, and tests multiple time-varying CBFs simultaneously.
+The following examples compute trajectories entirely online (i.e. no advance path-planning) { and} assume no global velocity bound.